-Man #1: Just because I look at certain websites, doesn’t mean I don’t love my wife.
-I mean, just a little bit here and there helps me relax.
+Man #1: Just because I look at certain magazines or websites doesn’t mean I don’t love my wife.
+Just a little bit here and there helps me relax.

 Man #2: What’s the big deal?
-I’m not hurting anyone, am I?
-I mean, it is legal, isn’t it?
-And at least I’m not an addict like other guys I know.
+I’m not hurting anyone, and it’s legal, isn’t it?
+At least I’m not an addict like other guys I know . . .

-Woman #3: I know men are more visual, and maybe they can’t help themselves.
+Woman: I know men are more visual.
+And maybe they can’t help themselves.
 But it makes me feel sick and dirty inside.

-Man #3: No matter how hard I try, I – I can’t look away.
-And every time I promise I won’t look again.
+Man #3: No matter how hard I try, I can’t look away.
+And every time I promise I won’t look again . . .
+[Sigh]

 End of Teaser

-In the world and within the church, we’ve so mishandled it that it has created chaos in families.
-It has broken families apart.
-And I think that is the core reason I want to come back to it from time to time – to teach our kids, particularly, and to equip parents to teach kids how to – how to think of sexuality in a great way – as God’s wedding gift to us.
-And I’m determined to do it.
-So I know that some of you might be offended by this.
+So, I know that some of you might be offended by this.
 Please open your heart up to the discussion, what God has intended for good.
 Don’t shut down.
-That is exactly, I think, in part why the church is in the mess that it’s in, because we’re not open about this discussion.
+That is exactly, I think, in part why the church is in the mess that it’s in because we’re not open about this discussion.
 And we want to keep it behind closed doors.
-It’s okay.
+It’s OK.
 Man, the Bible is full of sexual stories that went awry.
-So let’s do it the God way and do it in a healthy way.
+So, let’s do it the God way and do it in a healthy way.
 And that’s the purpose for the program today.

-Nick and Michelle lead group sessions for men and women who are pursuing sexual health and purity.
-And they often share their own story of working through these issues in their marriage, as they’re about to do here on this broadcast.
-Nick has written a book that captures a lot of the story.
-It’s called Setting Us Free: An Unexpected Journey of Grace.
-And we have that at focusonthefamily.com/broadcast.
+John: Nick Stumbo is the executive director of Pure Desire Ministries, which is a parachurch organization helping provide hope, freedom, and healing for those dealing with sexual brokenness.
+And together Nick and Michelle lead group sessions for men and women who are pursuing sexual health and purity.
+They share their story of working through these issues in their own marriage, often, as we’re about to hear.
+Nick has written a book called Setting Us Free: An Unexpected Journey Of Grace.
+And you can get your copy at focusonthefamily.com/broadcast.

 Jim: I know this is a very difficult subject.
 But you are so open about it.
-I think a lot of people are going to be helped and hopefully healed from some of the um, you know, the things that they’re dealing with…
+I think a lot of people are going to be helped and hopefully healed from some of the, you know, the things that they’re dealing with…

 Nick: Yeah, we hope so.